LEEYH205/flutter_habitfit/README.md

-# HabitFit MVP
+# RoutineX

-A Flutter-based habit tracking and fitness app with AI-powered pose estimation.
+A Flutter-based habit tracking and fitness app with HealthKit integration and AI-powered features.

 ## 📊 **현재 상태**